OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 Then, open the Office application and [sideload your add-in](sideload-an-office-add-in-on-ipad-and-mac.md).
 Right-click the add-in and you should see an **Inspect Element** option in the context menu.
 Select that option and it will pop the Inspector, where you can set breakpoints and debug your add-in.
 > [!NOTE]
-> If you are trying to use the inspector and the dialog flickers, try the following workaround:
+> If you are trying to use the inspector and the dialog flickers, try updating your version of Office.
+If that doesn't resolve the flicker, try the following workaround:
 > 1. Reduce the size of the dialog.
 > 2. Choose **Inspect Element**, which opens in a new window.
 > 3. Resize the dialog to its original size.